 Protection & Indemnity Coverage

-P&I insurance policies are flexible — underwriters tailor each one with specific terms and conditions that take into consideration the nature of the risk with details such as:
+There is no standard form when it comes to P&I. Instead, these insurance policies are flexible — underwriters tailor each one with specific terms and conditions that take into consideration the nature of the risk with details such as:

 - Type of business and purpose of the vessel